-Expert Witness - a witness qualified as an expert in court who will be allowed to give his or her expert opinion to assist the judge or jury in understanding technical subjects.
+Expert Witness - a witness qualified as an expert in court who will be allowed to give their expert opinion to assist the judge or jury in understanding technical subjects.

 Health Care Proxy - a document delegating the authority to make health care decisions.